shiznish/ML-Projects/AzurePRReview/README.md

 ### 2. Environment Setup

-Create a `.env` file in your project root with the following variables:
+Create a `.env` file in project root with the following variables:

 ```
 AZURE_ORG=your_azure_org